RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: The Proposed RNSG Approach

 \subsection{Query Processing Algorithm With RNSG}

-We now present the RFANN query processing algorithm using the RNSG index.
-Similar to other graph-based methods~\cite{wang2021comprehensive,25SIGMODgraphindexsurvey}, we employ a beam search.
-Crucially, for any range query $I$, our method does not explicitly materialize the induced subgraph.
+RFANN query processing on RNSG uses beam search, following standard graph-based ANN indexes~\cite{wang2021comprehensive,25SIGMODgraphindexsurvey}.
+Crucially, for any range query $I$, the algorithm does not explicitly materialize the induced subgraph.
 Instead, the search is performed on the entire RNSG, with the range filter applied on-the-fly during traversal to prune edges that lead to out-of-range nodes.
-It is important to emphasize that our algorithm differs fundamentally from conventional \emph{in-filter} methods.
+This differs from conventional \emph{in-filter} methods.
 Traditional in-filter approaches often suffer from degraded navigability and even graph disconnection, as range filters prune edges outside the query interval, drastically reducing the effective connectivity of the search graph.
-In contrast, our method is theoretically grounded by the hereditary property (Theorem~\ref{thm:rnsg-induce}), which guarantees that for any query range, the range-induced subgraph preserves the original RNSG's connectivity and navigability.
-This ensures that the range filtering process does not compromise the structural property essential for efficient search.
+In contrast, RNSG is supported by two structural facts established above: every interval-induced subgraph remains strongly connected (Theorem~\ref{thm:strongly connected}), and range-aware pruning decisions among in-range candidates are stable under the fixed candidate source (Theorem~\ref{thm:rnsg-induce}).
+Together, these results explain why on-the-fly range filtering in RNSG is much less disruptive than filtering generic ANN graphs.

-\textbf{Entry Node Generation.} As observed in previous studies \cite{25SIGMODgraphindexsurvey, xu2024irangegraph,wang2017survey}, the starting nodes (entry nodes) of the beam search affect the search performance.
-Traditional graph-based ANN methods typically use the \textit{center node} as the entry node, which is the node closest to the centroid of the entire datasets~\cite{wang2017survey,fu2017fast}.
-However, for RFANN queries, the center node varies with different range constraints.
-A naive approach would be to precompute and store the center node for every possible range, which requires $O(n^2)$ space and is impractical.
+\textbf{Entry Node Generation.} As observed in previous studies \cite{25SIGMODgraphindexsurvey, xu2024irangegraph,wang2017survey}, the starting nodes (entry nodes) of the beam search affect search performance.
+Traditional graph-based ANN methods typically use the \textit{center node}, i.e., the node closest to the centroid of the entire dataset~\cite{wang2017survey,fu2017fast}.
+For RFANN queries, however, \revRone{the best centroid-like entry changes with the range constraint.} Precomputing such an entry for every possible range would require impractical $O(n^2)$ space.